RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 - Do all of the above via management API

-- Outsource authentication of a web application to ACS
+- Outsource authentication of a cloud service to ACS

 - Use ACS to handle the home realm discovery problem